The Algarve, Portugal Food Bucket List

 Credit: Visit Portugal

 Locally made sausages feature in many dishes as well as the Petiscos de taberna with slices of chourico sausage, tiny meet sandwiches or seafood fritters.
-Not to be missed in early March is the Fiera dos Enchidos Tradicionais at Monichique.
-This is a festival of locally made sausages such as morcela, presunto and farinheira as well as the local sausage feijoada (bean stew).
+Don’t miss the Fiera dos Enchidos Tradicionais at Monichique in early March.
+This festival showcases locally made sausages like morcela, presunto, and farinheira, along with the local sausage feijoada (bean stew).

 Desserts